Skip to main content

 Rule 5160-46-02 | Ohio home care waiver program: eligibility and enrollment.

-(2) Be determined eligible for Ohio medicaid in accordance with Chapters 5160:1-1 to 5160:1-6 of the Administrative Code.
+(2) The individual is determined eligible for Ohio medicaid in accordance with Chapters 5160:1-1 to 5160:1-6 of the Administrative Code.

 (6) The individual:

-(a) Has a need for and agrees to receive at least one waiver service monthly that is otherwise unavailable through another source (including, but not limited to, private pay, community resources and/or the medicaid state plan) in an amount sufficient to meet the individual's assessed needs; or
+(a) Has a need for and agrees to receive at least one waiver service monthly that is otherwise unavailable through another source (including, but not limited to, private pay, community resources and the medicaid state plan) in an amount sufficient to meet the individual's assessed needs; or

 (a) Annual and other assessments, as needed,